developer-zebra/developer-zebra-site/src/devicetracker/4-2/guide/config/index.md

     </code>
 </pre>

+When modifying the .CSV file, keep the header information intact and replace the sample data with the appropriate data desired.
+It is particularly important for the AP location friendly name to be easily understood for users to determine the location within the facility when finding a device.
+Special characters, such as '.', '#', '$', '[', or ']', are not supported.
+The .CSV file cannot be UTF-8 encoded, otherwise an error can occur; it must be saved in a normal comma separated values format.

 ### Import Site and AP Data

 Import site and AP data to register the information with the server.
 When adding or modifying site and AP data, it is important for the AP friendly name to be easily understood by users to aid in finding the location where the device is connected.
 A maximum of 20,000 records can be imported at one time.

-<p>To import site/AP data from the AP .CSV file:</p>
+**To import site/AP data:**

-1. Copy the .CSV file from the PC to the device root `\Internal shared storage` folder.
+1. Copy the populated .CSV file containing site and AP data from the PC to the device root `\Internal shared storage` folder.
 2. In the client app, login as the admin.
 In the main screen, tap on the options menu at the top right and select **Admin/Manager Login.** Enter the Administrator credentials and tap **Login.**
 3. Tap the top right options menu and select **Settings,** which is now visible.
 4. Tap **Import Access Points/Sites/Devices.**